Competition of Density Waves and Superconductivity in Twisted Tungsten Diselenide

 Interestingly, for most parts of the phase diagram in \cref{fig:sc-phases}, large filling values of $|\nu|\gtrsim1/2$ support $s/f$-wave SC, whereas for small values $|\nu|\lesssim1/2$, $d/p$-wave SC is favored.
 The DW phases in \cref{fig:dw-phases}, on the other hand, have no clear dependence solely on $\nu$.
 For example, there are points of dominant in-plane spiral order at $\nu\approx-1/2$ and $\varphi\approx3\pi/8$ as well as at $\nu\approx0$ and $\varphi\approx\pi/4$ [purple in \cref{fig:dw-phases}~\captionlabel{a} and green in \cref{fig:dw-phases}~\captionlabel{b}].
 The adjacent superconducting domes are of manifestly different paring symmetry, e.g., $s/f$-wave in the former and $d/p$-wave in the latter case (cf.~\cref{fig:sc-phases}).
 These observations shed light on the mechanism responsible for the type of SC order: The data suggest that the precise spin and momentum structure of the dominant spin/charge fluctuations is \emph{irrelevant} as long as it is present and instead, the topology of the Fermi surfaces is responsible for the different symmetries of SC order parameter found, e.g., small pockets around $K,K'$ vs large closed lines around $\Gamma$.
+The extended nature of the superconducting instabilities ($p/d$-wave: nearest neighbors, $s/f$-wave: next-nearest neighbors) indicates that DW fluctuations with $\bvec q\neq0$ represent the pairing glue.
+This statement is supported by the observation that for $\varphi\lesssim\pi/2$, the DW transfer momentum is intra-VHS, i.e. $\bar{\bvec q}=\Gamma$, and SC is suppressed.
 Finally, we note that at $\varphi=\pi/3$ an additional peak at $\bvec q=K^{(\prime)}$ appears in the pairing susceptibility, indicative of enhanced pair-density-wave correlations, which were also reported recently in Ref.~\onlinecite{wu2022pair}.